Park Güell in Barcelona, Spain

-Eusebi Güell entrusted Gaudí with the project of creating an urbanization for wealthy families on a large estate that he had acquired in the area known as Montaña Pelada.
-Güell wanted to recreate the British residential parks and for that reason he called it Park Güell, using the word park in English.
-Another theory points out that from the beginning it was going to be an urbanized park, that is, a private park in which some houses would be installed.
+Eusebi Güell entrusted Gaudí with the project of creating an urban oasis for wealthy families on a large estate that he had acquired in the area known as Montaña Pelada.
+Güell took inspiration from British residential parks and wanted to create something similar, therefore he named it Park Güell, using the English spelling of the word “park”.

-Park Güell was originally envisaged as a modern housing estate.
-It wasn’t originally planned to be a park at all.
-Gaudí’s plan was to create a modern housing estate far from the smog and chaos of the city down below.
-His plans called for houses with modern conveniences such as running water as well as facilities such as a market, a laundry room, a church and a public square.
+The original plan was for Park Güell to be used as a modern housing estate.
+He didn’t intend for it to be a park at all.
+Gaudi’s original vision involved creating a modern housing estate to provide an escape from the city’s pollution and chaos.
+His plans included houses with modern amenities, a market, a laundry room, a church, and a public square.

-It wasn’t until 1969 that Spain recognized this as an important and historical spot.
-They declared Park Güell as a Monument of Cultural Interest, because of it’s architectural and artistic uniqueness.
-It would take 15 years for UNESCO to declare it a World Heritage Site, in 1984.
+In 1969, Spain finally recognized Gaudi’s Park Güell as an important and historical site.
+They declared Park Güell a Monument of Cultural Interest because of its architectural and artistic uniqueness.
+UNESCO took another 15 years to declare it a World Heritage Site in 1984.

-Later, in 2005, the United Nations Educational, Scientific and Cultural Organization added six more Gaudí buildings on the list: the Güell Palace, Casa Milá, Casa Vicens, Gaudí’s work on the Nativity façade and the crypt of the Sagrada Familia, Casa Batlló and the crypt of Colonia Güell.
+Later, in 2005, the United Nations Educational, Scientific, and Cultural Organization added six more Gaudí buildings to the list: the Güell Palace, Casa Milá, Casa Vicens, Gaudí’s work on the Nativity façade and the crypt of the Sagrada Familia, Casa Batlló, and the crypt of Colonia Güell.

-Hall of the Hundred Columns… but there are 86?
+Hall of One Hundred Columns… but there are 86?

-The reason?
-Gaudí himself solves it: “They asked me why I made inclined columns, to which I replied: ‘For the same reason that the tired walker, when stopping, supports himself with the inclined cane, since if he put it vertical he would not rest”.
+Why are the exterior columns in Park Güell inclined?
+Gaudi’s own explanation sheds light on this mystery: “They asked me why I made inclined columns, to which I replied: ‘For the same reason that the tired walker, when stopping, supports himself with the inclined cane since if he put it vertical, he would not rest.”

 Gaudí’s house was not designed by Gaudí

-The house was sold when the architect died.
-The amount collected was used for the works of the Sagrada Familia, as Gaudí had written in his will.
-The house was acquired by an Italian couple.
-In 1963 it was bought by the “Friends of Gaudí Association” and they founded a museum dedicated to the architect’s legacy.
+Following Gaudi’s death, they sold the house and used the proceeds for the construction of the Sagrada Familia, as Gaudi had instructed in his will.
+Initially, an Italian couple acquired the house.
+In 1963, the “Friends of Gaudí Association” bought the house and founded a museum dedicated to the architect’s legacy.

 Trencadís: what is it?